Home

 After working in the post office and lumberyard for some time, William shifted to the bank.
 At the Cayuga County National Bank, William became a discount clerk and worked there for several years.

-While still at the Cayuga County National Bank, William contracted tuberculosis which had adverse effect on his health and he could no longer shoulder the workload.
+While still at the Cayuga County National Bank, William contracted tuberculosis which had an adverse effect on his health and he could no longer shoulder the workload.

 William Seward Burroughs as an 18 y.o. frail bank clerk